abhilashjp/lookupapp/docs/country/tax-id-number/canada.md

 A BN is a unique nine-digit number issued  to identify businesses and partnerships.

+**Foreigners**
+Non-Residents can also obtain a business number in Canada.
+The registration process is completely online.
+You can learn about it [here](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/registering-your-business/register.html#NR-BN_AccRegistrtn_Webform) Find out if you need to register for GST [here](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/gst-hst-businesses/digital-economy-gsthst/find-out-need-register.html)

 Read more about Business number [here](https://www.canada.ca/en/services/taxes/business-number.html)

 ## Social Insurance Number (SIN)